ikt32/scripts-updates/faq.md

 [Dynamic Vehicle First Person Camera](https://www.gta5-mods.com/scripts/dynamic-vehicle-first-person){:target="_blank"}
 script.

+### Q: Are your scripts affiliated with Rockstar Games or Take-Two Interactive?

+No, my scripts are completely independent and are not affiliated with, endorsed by, or sponsored by Rockstar Games, Take-Two Interactive, or any of their subsidiaries.
+All trademarks, including "Grand Theft Auto V" and "GTA V," are the property of their respective owners.
+These scripts do not contain any original Rockstar assets, files, or intellectual property.
+Any references to the game are purely for descriptive purposes.

 ## Remarks

 If you have anything to add to this FAQ, please feel free to reach out via Discord.
 This FAQ is continously updated